UniversalMediaServer/api/README.md

 Runs the test suite

 #### `yarn run start:prod`
-Starts the API and cron job in production mode, which uses PM2 for process management.
+Starts the API and cron job in production mode.
 TypeScript files are compiled in memory on application start.

 ### Debugging